akashmanujaya/ProCook-Invoice-Management/README.md

 2. **Navigate to the Project Directory**: `cd ProCook-Invoice-Management`
 3. **Build and Start Docker Containers**: `docker-compose up -d --build`

 After running this command, your containers will be built.
 Please wait a few seconds until the container runs all the commands inside the terminal.
 Check your container terminal for logs.

+4. **Access the Container's Shell**: `docker exec -it aml-procook-invoice-management /bin/bash`
+5. **Generate the Passport keys**: `php artisan passport:install` (This might ask some questions when you are installing. please type `yes` for that)

 After successful installation of all packages, the application will be available at http://0.0.0.0:8000.

 4. **Access the Application**: Open your web browser and visit http://0.0.0.0:8000.